dubo-dubon-duponey/dckr/README.md

 ## How to install

+On macOS:

-`brew install dubo-dubon-duponey/brews/dckr` if you are on macOS.
+`brew install dubo-dubon-duponey/brews/dckr`

 Otherwise (or if you don't brew):